 Do you constantly come home to a puddle of pee or a gnawed furniture leg?
 Has a neighbor heard your dog howling up a storm while you’re away?
 Your dog could be bored — or suffering from separation anxiety.
-Here’s what you need to know so you can start getting the help that you (and your dog) need.
+Here’s what you need to know about how to help a dog with separation anxiety, so you can start getting the help that you (and your dog) need.

 Symptoms of Separation Anxiety in Dogs